 All corporate members of the CDG are represented in the General Assembly.
 The General Assembly appoints the CDG Executive Board and takes decisions on the statutes and the audit report.

 The CDG Executive Board (“Kuratorium”) takes all decisions on matters of principle and structure that are not reserved for the General Assembly and is tasked with the management of the research association.
-It consists of up to 20 members from business and academia as well as representatives from the Federal Ministry for Digital and Economic Affairs, the Federal Ministry of Education, Science and Research and from sister institutions.
+It consists of up to 20 members from business and academia as well as representatives from the Federal Ministry of Labour and Economy, the Federal Ministry of Education, Science and Research and from sister institutions.
 The CDG Executive Board appoints the CDG Scientific Board and takes all decisions with regard to research units and the membership of companies.

 The CDG Scientific Board (“Senat”) is the scientific advisory committee of the CDG and ensures the quality of the research.
 It gives form to the scientific framework of the funding programmes, assesses applications for the establishment of CD Laboratories and JR Centres as well as applications for changes to existing research units.
 It also evaluates the progress of research in the context of interim evaluations.
 The CDG Scientific Board comprises around 45 highly qualified individuals from the worlds of science and business and is arranged into two commissions: the CD Scientific Board is responsible for CD Laboratories, the JR Scientific Board for JR Centres.